thycotic/alm-docs/index.md

 **Occasional Operations** recaps tasks ALM users will occasionally perform, such as updating templates.

-**Reference Topics** collects reference material, including a Summary of ALM User Personas and Use Cases, a Guide to Service Account End of  Actions, and a Table of Events, Notifications, and Notification Recipients.
+**Reference Topics** collects reference material, including a Summary of ALM User Personas and Use Cases, a Guide to Service Account End of Lifecycle Actions, and a Table of Events, Notifications, and Notification Recipients.

 **Support Resources** connects you to available support resources.